ryzheboka/taskana-doc/new-doc-structure/first-example/docs/contributor-guide/getting-started/ressources-and-helpers.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Coding Guidelines - Backend
+# Useful Ressources and Helpers

 Documents are **groups of pages** connected through: